babooppa6/instantcloud-c/README.md

 # Instant Cloud API - C client

 This repository contains sample C code for making API requests to the Gurobi Instant Cloud.
+This sample code is provided for illustration purposes; it is not covered by the support terms of the Gurobi End User License Agreement.

 ## Obtaining this repository